Off Road Essentials: Should I wear a neck brace?

 Never mind a neck brace – go back thirty years and the idea of going trail riding with anything more protective than a helmet and a jacket would seem absurd.
 Yet as protective gear has become lighter, better designed and easier to wear then the tables have turned.
 Now it’s rare to see anyone out on the trails without motocross boots, padded shirts and body armour, backed up by a supporting cast of kneepads, elbow pads and kidney belts.

-But while trail riders have gradually adopted the equipment used by motocross riders, the one area where we seem to be lagging behind is in neck protection.
+But while trail riders have gradually adopted the equipment used by motocross and supercross riders, the one area where we seem to be lagging behind is in neck protection.
 When it comes to racing, less and less professional and indeed amateur riders head out onto the start gate without some kind of brace in place, and given the terrain they are riding, then it seems a sensible step to take.
-Neck injuries are potentially life threatening and certainly have the potential to be life changing so taking steps to minimise your risk is a smart move
+Neck injuries are potentially life threatening and certainly have the potential to be life changing, so taking steps to minimise your risk is a smart move.

 Ride Expeditions decided to look at the evidence out there to help you make your decision easier.